CharlesElloit/simple-redux-implementation/README.md

 1.First you should install all the dependencies needed, by running this comand `npm install` or short hand for that `npm i` in the root directory of the project.
-2.cd into the director [simple-redux-implementation], if you change the directory name then cd [directory name]() 3.cd into the simple-readux then run this script `node test-store.js` or `node test-store` either one will work just fine.
+2.cd into the director [simple-redux-implementation], if you change the directory name then cd [directory name]() 3.Then run this script `node test-store.js` or `node test-store` either one will work just fine.

 # How Redux Work